 Five interlocking tales of terror follow the fates of a group of weary travellers who confront their worst nightmares - and darkest secrets - over one long night on a desolate stretch of desert highway.

-When police officer Carter (Aaron Poole) discovers a blood-soaked man limping down a deserted road, he rushes him to a local hospital with a barebones, night shift staff.
+When Sheriff Deputy Carter (Aaron Poole) discovers a blood-soaked man limping down a deserted road, he rushes him to a local hospital with a barebones, night shift staff.
 As cloaked, cult-like figures surround the building, the patients and staff inside start to turn ravenously insane.
 Trying to protect the survivors, Carter leads them into the depths of the hospital where they discover a gateway to immense evil.Written by

 87 of 129 people found this review helpful.

 Was this review helpful to you?